You are here:

 Learn about current pricing and equipment availability by contacting REC staff through the form at right, via email: email@example.com, or by calling: 814-472-2872.

-Discover more about our program and wind energy in the tabs below.
+Discover more about our program and wind energy in the sections below.

 Allows utility customers to generate their own electricity from renewable resources.
 The customers send excess electricity back to the utility when their system produces more power than they need.